mweidner037/list-positions/internals.md

 - The root's node prefix is defined to be `""`.
 - The minimum LexPosition is `MIN_LEX_POSITION = ""`.
 This is obviously less than all other LexPositions.
 - The maximum LexPosition is `MAX_LEX_POSITION = "~"`.
-This is greater than all other LexPositions because they all start with a bunch ID, and we mandate that every bunch ID is less than `"~"`.
+This is greater than all other LexPositions because they all start with a bunchID, and we mandate that every bunchID is less than `"~"`.

 ### Lexicographic Order